 A bachelor’s degree in physics, chemistry, biology, or engineering is required with an overall GPA of 3.0/4.0.

 GRE scores: 304 (quantitative + verbal), 2.5 (analytic writing)

 Master of Health Physics degree tracks

 Illinois Tech offers a graduate-level certificate program in Radiological Physics.
-This 12-credit hour program is designed for professionals to build or refresh knowledge of specific topics in health physics.
+This 12-credit-hour program can be taken completely online, and is designed for professionals to build or refresh knowledge of specific topics in health physics.

 I found the courses to be very useful and applicable to health physics challenges faced in the workplace.
 The curriculum applies the theory to real-world issues faced by health physicists, including studies of regulations and topical health physics issues with radiation physics courses.
 The faculty were excellent; they have real-world experience outside of a university setting.
 Most memorable from the courses are the past-experiences shared by the professors, from their careers in health physics, and how they addressed and learned from these experiences.

 I had a great experience working with the faculty.
 I feel as though I will have people to reach out to in the future if I ever have questions in my field, or need something such as a recommendation.
 Meeting up with the faculty at the National HPS meetings every year also helped to make me and the other students feel comfortable.
 It creates a family-like atmosphere that I think is unique to the Illinois Tech health physics department.
 Even the administration were crucial in making everyone feel accepted and like a family.